mindsparkist/Tech-Support-issues./README.md

 5. Follow any on-screen instructions to complete the uninstall process.

 **Note:** In some cases, even if you've uninstalled an app, its entry might still be visible in Apps & features.
 If this happens, you can try right-clicking on the entry and selecting "Remove" to clean up the list.

+## Safemode

+Notes: Restarting your device should be sufficient to exit you from Safe Mode back into normal mode.
+However, if for some reason your machine is still booting into Safe Mode on its own after restarting, try this:

+Press the Windows logo key  + R.

+Type msconfig in the Open box and then select OK.

+Select the Boot tab.

+Under Boot options, clear the Safe bootcheckbox.